 Understanding Enneagram Type 5 Personalities And How It Can Impact Their Career

-An enneagram five can be private, yet have a very active mind.
-They are observant, like to understand how the world works, and knowledgeable.
+An enneagram five can be private yet have a very active mind.
+They are observant, like to understand how the world works, and are knowledgeable.
 An enneagram five can be intense, perceptive secretive, and even innovative.

 The nine enneagram numbers are divided into three categories of expression: Action, Feeling, and Thinking.
 An enneagram five is situated within the thinking center.
 They are objective thinkers and very perceptive.
-They are curious about various subjects and can be knowledgeable in a wide array of subjects.
+They are curious about various subjects and can be knowledgeable in various subjects.
 Because of this, fives typically are hungry for understanding, long to be capable, and will pursue developing new skills.

 The core desire of a five is to be competent.

 The message a five wants to hear is, “Your capable, but it’s ok to ask for help.”

 - Perceptive: Fives offer objective, in-depth and insightful observations of situations and information.
 They can hold complex problems and data.

 - Curious: Their interests and intellectual ideals enable Fives to explore and build expertise in various fields, topics, and theories.